DataFire/OneDB/ROADMAP.md

 ## Security
 * Full audit of security practices
-* Better support for custom public/private keys
+* Support for public/private key authentication
-* OAuth 2.0 support - scopes for every type/operation combo
-* Copious testing of data validation and ACL
+* Ability to authorize apps, not just sites

 ## FreeDB Desktop
 * Ability to register a subdomain for Desktop clients (in case IP address changes)
 * Windows/OSX/Linux installers

+## Payments
+* Ability to move funds from one user to another
+* Ability to charge for access to data

 ## Documentation
 * Separate documentation website